ankurdave/color-identifiers-mode/README.md

 # Color Identifiers Mode
 Color Identifiers is a minor mode for Emacs that highlights each source code identifier uniquely based on its name.
 It is inspired by a [post by Evan Brooks](https://medium.com/p/3a6db2743a1e/).

-Currently it supports Scala (scala-mode2), JavaScript (js-mode and js2-mode), Ruby, Python, Emacs Lisp, Clojure, C, C++, Java and Go.
+Currently it supports Scala (scala-mode2), JavaScript (js-mode and js2-mode), Ruby, Python, Emacs Lisp, Clojure, C, C++, Rust, Java, and Go.
 You can add support for your favorite mode by modifying `color-identifiers:modes-alist` and optionally calling `color-identifiers:set-declaration-scan-fn`.

 [Check out the demo.](http://youtu.be/g4qsiAo2aac)